-6. Luxembourg is the only Grand Duchy in the world.
+6. Facts about Luxembourg’s political system: it is the only Grand Duchy in the world.

 After the defeat of Napoleon in 1815, the Congress of Vienna made Luxembourg into a Grand Duchy, a state or territory ruled by a grand duke or duchess.
-The country’s full name is the Grand Duchy of Luxembourg.
+The country’s full name is, in fact, the Grand Duchy of Luxembourg.
 The present Grand Duke is Crown Prince Henri who assumed the throne in October 2000.

 7. June 23 is the date of the Grand Duke’s official birthday but neither Henri – nor indeed any other Grand Duke – was born on that day.

 The choice of date goes back to the early 20th century when the nation celebrated the actual birthday of Grand Duchess Charlotte (1919–1964) on 23 January.
 In 1962 it moved to 23 June to take advantage of better weather.
-June 23 is a public holiday in Luxembourg.
+June 23 is a public holiday in Luxembourg, in fact.

-8. Luxembourg is named after a Saxon fortress.
+8. Luxembourg gets its name from a Saxon fortress.

 Luxembourg was founded in 963AD as the County of Luxembourg by Sigefroid, Count of the Ardennes, who built a fort on the site; the ancient Saxon name Lucilinburhuc (‘little fortress’) symbolised its strategic position.
 Over the years, the little fort became a major fortress.

-The network of Bock and Pétrusse casemates were built as part of the city’s defences.
+The network of Bock and Pétrusse casemates were built as part of the city’s defenses.
 The earliest sections were built in 1644, enlarged 40 years later and then again in the 18th century – some parts are 40m deep.
-They were used as air raid shelters during the two World Wars and could protect up to 35,000 people.
-Recognised as a UNESCO World Heritage Site, they are now open to the public.
+They were used as air-raid shelters during the two World Wars and could protect up to 35,000 people.
+Recognized as a UNESCO World Heritage Site, they are now open to the public.

 This refers to Luxembourg’s history of ownership by foreign powers and the wish to remain independent now and in the future.
-Luxembourg was passed back and forth between various European powers – the French, Spanish, Austrians, and back again to the French.
+One of the more interesting facts about Luxembourg is that it was passed back and forth between various European powers – the French, Spanish, Austrians, and back again to the French.
 Although it became an independent state in 1815, Vienna gave it to the King of the Netherlands as a personal possession.
 Luxembourg lost half its territory to Belgium in 1839 but had greater autonomy over the remaining lands, and, with the Treaty of London, became a fully independent, neutral state in 1867.

 11. Luxembourg became one of the leading exponents of international co-operation after the World War II.